 Use that money to buy a big-ticket item, plan a vacation, or tuck it away in savings.

-You’ll feel great, no matter how you decide to use the extra cash.
+You’ll feel great, no matter how you use the extra cash.

 Making nice things feel special again

-When you go back to “normal life,” all those things you gave up feel so special.
+When you return to “normal life,” all those things you gave up feel so special.

 When you’ve spent a no-spend month without them, everything feels new and shiny.